 The Amsterdam Metropolitan Area consists of 32 municipalities, the provinces of North Holland and Flevoland and the Amsterdam Transport Region.
 It is a region known for its high quality of life with an attractive level of amenities, good public transport and a relatively highly educated population.
 There is a constant need for innovation to further strengthen this position, also with an increasing number of residents.
 We tackle the most pressing metropolitan problems in areas where we have the expertise, knowledge and manpower to really make a difference.
 Here you will find an infographic about the Amsterdam Metropolitan Area.

-Within the themes on which the Board works, we build ecosystems within the region.
+Within the themes on which the Board is working, we are building ecosystems within the region.

 What is the Board’s mission?

 The Amsterdam Economic Board is working towards the smart, green and healthy future of the Amsterdam Metropolitan Area for all residents.
-We connect businesses, knowledge institutions and governments to work together on concrete actions within 9 initiatives and 2 programs.
+We connect the business community, knowledge institutions and governments to work together on concrete actions within 9 initiatives and 3 programs.

 What themes does the Board work on?

-We have the substantive and strategic expertise to spot new trends and developments on six themes and to put relevant and urgent topics on the agenda.
-The six themes are: Energy, Circular Economy, Mobility, Health, Digital Connectivity and Talent for the Future and relevant for all metropolitan regions in the world.
+We have the substantive and strategic expertise to spot new trends and developments and to put our themes on the agenda as well as relevant and urgent topics. the six themes are: Energy, Circular Economy, Mobility, Health, Digital Connectivity and Talent for the Future.
+These topics are relevant to all metropolitan regions in the world.
 Our region has the potential to become internationally distinctive by developing solutions for issues in which preservation and enhancement of quality of life is paramount.
 There is ample willingness on these themes among parties in the region to jointly give concrete substance to the implementation.

 How did the Board come about?

-The Amsterdam Economic Board was founded in 2010 by companies, knowledge institutions and governments from the Amsterdam Metropolitan Area with the aim of sustainably strengthening the region’s economy.
-The KennisKring Amsterdam Foundation – founded in 1994 for the development of the regional knowledge infrastructure – and the Amsterdam Innovation Motor (AIM) were pioneers.
+The Amsterdam Economic Board was founded in 2010 by companies, knowledge institutions and governments in the Amsterdam Metropolitan Area with the aim of sustainably strengthening the region’s economy.
+KennisKring Amsterdam Foundation – founded in 1994 for the development of the regional knowledge infrastructure – and the Amsterdam Innovation Motor (AIM) were pioneers.
 In 2004, the KennisKring started the project ‘Amsterdam Innovation Motor’ (AIM).
-In August 2006 the AIM became a foundation and started operating as an independent organization.
-The AIM – independent from 2006 – focused on strengthening the innovation climate for governments, knowledge institutions and companies.
+In August 2006, AIM became a foundation and started operating as an independent organization.
+AIM – independent from 2006 – focused on strengthening the innovation climate for governments, knowledge institutions and companies.
 The foundation initiated initiatives in which these parties and social organizations worked together.